canonical/chaos-engineering/docs/explanation/index.md

 # Explanation

-The following explanations provide context and clarification on key-topics related to the use and configuration of Charmed Chaos Engineering platform.
+The following explanations provide context and clarification on key-topics related to the use and configuration of Canonical Chaos Engineering platform.